Riemannian Denoising Diffusion Probabilistic Models: Experiments

-We point out a general issue regarding model evaluation on these datasets.
-We notice that in each dataset there are a few data points (i.e.\ isolated points) whose vicinity contains no other points, and the size of dataset is relatively small compared to its complex distribution.
-For such datasets, standard dataset splitting for cross-validation results in non-overlapping training/validation/test sets, whose empirical distributions are considerably different.
-As a consequence, computing the NLL on the test set either results in an overconfident assessment of the model (when the test set contains no isolated points) or requires evaluating the model on isolated points that are completely unseen during training (when the test set contains isolated points).

-We argue that the phenomenon discussed above is general and should appear regardless of the methods employed.
-As a simple solution, we propose to identify the isolated points in validation and test sets and include them into the training set.
-In particular, evident improvement is achieved when isolated points are included in training set, as shown in the last line of Table~\ref{earth_comparison}.
-Further discussions are provided in Appendix~\ref{app-subsec-earth}.

-\subsection{Mesh data on learned manifolds}
+\subsection{Mesh data on learned manifolds.}

 Our method can effectively handle manifolds with general geometries.
-For demonstration, we examine the Standard Bunny \citep{turk1994zippered} and Spot the Cow \citep{crane2013robust}, two manifolds defined by triangle meshes.
-The datasets are created according to the $k$-th eigenfunction of the grid Laplacian operator using the same approach described in \citet{jo2024generativemodelingmanifoldsmixture,chen2024flow}.
+For demonstration, we examine the Stanford Bunny \cite{turk1994zippered} and Spot the Cow \cite{crane2013robust}, two manifolds defined by triangle meshes.
+To create the target distribution, we follow the approach in \cite{jo2024generativemodelingmanifoldsmixture} and \cite{chen2024flow}, which utilizes the $k$-th clamped eigenfunction of the Laplace-Beltrami operator on meshes.

-Similar to \citet{rozen2021moser}, we first learn the function $\xi: \mathbb{R}^3\rightarrow \mathbb{R}$, whose zero level set matches the manifold.
-We adopt the approach in \citet{gropp2020implicit}, where $\xi$ is represented by a neural network and is trained such that on mesh data $\xi$ is close to zero and $|\nabla\xi|$ is close to one.
-Using this approach, we obtain a function $\xi$ whose value is at the order $10^{-2}$ on mesh data.
+Similar to \cite{rozen2021moser}, we first learn a function $\xi: \mathbb{R}^3\rightarrow \mathbb{R}$, whose zero level set matches the manifold.
+We adopt the approach in \cite{gropp2020implicit}, where $\xi$ is represented by a neural network and is trained such that on mesh data $\xi$ is close to zero and $|\nabla\xi|$ is close to one.
+Using this approach, we obtain a function $\xi$ whose order of magnitude is $10^{-2}$ on mesh data.
 Then, we perform a further refinement to the dataset such that all points belong to the learned manifold $\mathcal{M}=\{x\in \mathbb{R}^3|\xi(x)=0\}$ up to a small error $10^{-5}$.
 The maximal distance between the original data and the refined data is smaller than $0.017$.

-Details for training $\xi$ and refining data are left in Appendix \ref{Bunny_Spot_details}.
+The function $b$ in the forward Markov chain \eqref{projection-kstep-forward} is set to be the zero function, and the prior distribution $p(x^{(N)})$ is a uniform distribution on the meshes (see discussions in Section~\ref{subsec-algo-details}).
 We perform the training with the learned function $\xi$.
-Table \ref{sdf_compare} shows that our learned models achieve evident improvement over prior works in terms of NLL results.
-Figure \ref{fig:mesh_result} visualizes the agreement between generated samples (learned distributions) and datasets (target distributions).